latex3/babel/docs/guides/locale-naming.md

-across the web and international data repositories. `Babel` adheres to those standards for locale classification, which are based (according to ISO 639) not only on linguistic similarity, but also on the existence of a common literature (which sometimes also means an specific typographical tradition) or of a common ethnolinguistic identity.
+across the web and international data repositories. `Babel` adheres to those standards for locale classification, which are based (according to ISO 639) not only on linguistic similarity, but also on the existence of a common literature (which sometimes also means a specific typographical tradition) or of a common ethnolinguistic identity.